National Suicide Prevention Month 2026: Warning Signs & Crisis Resources

 - Giving away possessions or saying goodbye

-Recognising these signs during national suicide prevention awareness month can lead to timely help and potentially save a life.
+Recognising these signs during national suicide prevention month can lead to timely help and potentially save a life.

 Suicide Prevention Strategies